-The POWER switch seen in Figure 46 is located underneath the front left extension wing.
+The POWER switch in Figure 49, is located underneath the front left extension wing.

-- 1. To turn the saw "ON", pull the red paddle switch a up and toward you. - 2.
-To turn the saw "OFF", push the red paddle switch in.
+1. To turn the saw "ON", push the green "On" button

+2. To turn the saw "OFF", push the red paddle switch in ...

 When not in use, the saw should be turned off and the power switch locked out to prevent unauthorized use.
-To lock out power switch, use a standard long shackle lock, with a shackle that is at least 2 3/4 inches (70mm) long and with shackle posts no larger than 9/32 inch (7mm) thick.
+To lock out power switch, use a standard long shackle lock , with a shackle that is at least 2 3/4 inches (70mm) long and with shackle posts no larger than 9/32 inch (7mm) diameter.